-E& and ZTT complete region’s first hollow-core fibre field trial
+e& and ZTT complete region’s first hollow-core fibre field trial

 PHOTO

-Abu Dhabi, UAE – As part of a strategic collaboration, e& UAE, the flagship telecom arm of global technology group e&, in partnership with ZTT, a leading provider of advanced fibre optic solutions, today announced the successful completion of the region’s first hollow-core fibre (HCF) field trial.
+e& UAE, the flagship telecom arm of global technology group e&, in partnership with ZTT, a leading provider of advanced fibre optic solutions, has announced the completion of the region’s first hollow-core fibre (HCF) field trial.

 Conducted over a live external plant link between two facilities, the trial validated measurable latency gains versus conventional solid-glass fibre, with up to a 30 per cent reduction observed under test conditions.